yeyt97/AirDropPlus/readme.md

 pystray==0.19.5
 ```

-# How to pack
+# Packaging

 ```bash
 pyinstaller --add-data 'config;config' --add-data 'static;static' -w AirDropPlus.py
 ```

-# How to use
+# Usage
 0. Network

     - Your iPhone and PC must be on the same LAN, or the PC can connect to the iOS hotspot, or vice versa.
     - (It doesn't use data when transferring files via a hotspot.)
-1. Install Bonjour
+1. Install Bonjour on PC (optional)
-    - Bonjour allows you to access Windows using the 'DeviceName.local' instead of an IP address.
+    - Bonjour allows you to access Windows using the 'hostname.local' instead of an IP address.
-    - The latest version of Bonjour may encounter issues accessing 'DeviceName.local'.
+    - The latest version of Bonjour may encounter issues accessing 'hostname.local'.
 Please use an older version instead.
     <div style="text-align:center;">
         <img src="pic/windows_device_name.png" alt="Image" style="width: 35%;">
     </div>
-2. PC side setting
+2. Set up AirdropPlus
     - Modify the configuration file 'config.ini' to set the file save path and key.
    - The packaged configuration file is located at '_internal/config.ini'.
-3. Start PC side program
+3. Start PC AirDropPlus.exe

     Start 'AirDropPlus.exe', and when prompted with the following pop-up, please click to allow.
     <div style="text-align:center;">